TerrorJack/ghc-alter/README.md

 [![Build Status](https://travis-ci.org/TerrorJack/ghc-alter.svg)](https://travis-ci.org/TerrorJack/ghc-alter)

-`ghc-alter` is a set of libraries to ease the development of custom Haskell compilers on top of ghc.
+`ghc-alter` is a set of packages to ease the development of custom Haskell compilers on top of ghc.
 Currently contains:

 * [`ghc-alter-eval`](ghc-alter-eval): Import values at runtime.
 * [`ghc-alter-buildinfo`](ghc-alter-buildinfo): Obtain build info of current package.